Federal Emergency Management Agency, DHS.

 Start Supplemental Information

 Section 416 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, (Pub.
-L. 93-288, as amended) (“Stafford Act”), authorizes the President to provide financial assistance to States, U.S. Territories, and Federally recognized Indian Tribal governments for professional counseling services to survivors of major disasters to relieve mental health problems caused or aggravated by a major disaster or its aftermath.
-FEMA has codified Section 416 of the Stafford Act at section 44 CFR 206.171 entitled Crisis Counseling Assistance and Training.
+L. 93-288, as amended) (“Stafford Act”), authorizes the President to provide professional counseling services, including financial assistance to States, U.S. Territories, Federally recognized Indian Tribal governments, local agencies or private mental health organizations for professional counseling services to survivors of major disasters to relieve mental health problems caused or aggravated by a major disaster or its aftermath.
+FEMA codified Section 416 of the Stafford Act at section 44 CFR 206.171 entitled Crisis Counseling Assistance and Training.
 Under Section 416 of the Stafford Act and 44 CFR 206.171, the President has designated the Department of Health and Human Services-Center for Mental Health Services (HHS-CMHS) to coordinate with FEMA in administering the Crisis Counseling Assistance and Training Program (CCP).
 FEMA and HHS-CMHS signed an interagency agreement under which HHS-CMHS provides program oversight, technical assistance and training to States applying for CCP funding.

 Collection of Information